 Why rent a car in Turkey?

 Turkey is a large, diverse and fascinating country, but so far foreign travelers have discovered only small parts of it.
 Tourists know about the imperial charm of Istanbul, the idyllic beaches of Antalya and the lunar landscapes of Cappadocia, but, admittedly, nothing more.
-Fortunately, Turkey is becoming an increasingly accessible destination, and if you respect the local culture and remember some caveats, you can visit both the main tourist attractions and remote destinations, having a great time traveling between them on your own trip.
+Fortunately, Turkey is becoming an increasingly accessible destination, and if you respect the local culture and keep some caveats in mind, you can visit both major tourist attractions and remote destinations, having a great time traveling between them on your own trip.